 Individual Supervision - £45 per 50 minute session

-Group Supervision - £25 / £30 depending on the size of group
+Group Supervision - £30 - 45 per group member depending on the group

 Paul has extensive experience of working with highly complex and enduring mental health difficulties as well as more common emotional problems.
 He has previously worked as a Principal Psychotherapist, Local and Regional Mental Health Commissioning Manager, Primary Care Psychotherapist, Group Therapist, Organisational Consultant, Psychotherapy Trainer and Supervisor, CMHT Manager, CPN, and Mental Health Nurse.